 We can all experience flashbacks.
 They are a pull-back in time to a snapshot of our lives.
 They’re not always bad.
 The cry of seagull can take us back to a family holiday and sandy ham sandwiches on a beach.
 The smell of tomatoes can take us back to preparing a salad with a beloved grandmother on a long-forgotten summer’s day.

 A flashback for someone who has suffered abuse is different.
 It’s not a gentle or a comfortable reminiscing.
 At best it is mildly distasteful and at worst it can feel like a violent assault on the senses.
-Like a kick in the stomach leaving you doubled over, unable to catch your breathe.
+Like a kick in the stomach leaving you doubled over, unable to catch your breath.
 It results in a heightened awareness of the world around us.

 It takes your body hostage and there’s not much you can do about it other than wait for it to pass.